lukeed/klona/readme.md

 * Deep clone / recursive copies
 * Safety with `Date`s and `RegExp`s

 Unlike a "shallow copy" (eg, `Object.assign`), a "deep clone" recursively traverses a source input and copies its _values_ &mdash; instead of _references_ to its values &mdash; into a new instance of that input.
-The result is a structurally equivalent carbon copy that operates independently of the original source.
+The result is a structurally equivalent clone that operates independently of the original source and controls its own values.

 Additionally, this module is delivered as: